Financial-Times/origami/components/o3-foundation/README.md

 # JS Tokens

 Foundational tokens are also available as JavaScript.

-For an object of all tokens replace `[brand].js` with our brand, e.g. `core.js`.
+There are two formats:

+1. An ESM default export with kebab case token naming.
+1. An ESM named export for each token with camel case token naming.

+Each format provides two token files:

+1. Icon tokens.
+1. All other branded tokens.

+## Default export

+- `esm/tokens/[brand].js`
+- `esm/tokens/icons.js`

 Pro: Same token naming convention as with CSS Custom Properties, for discoverability and refactoring.
 Con: Unused tokens cannot be removed through [tree-shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking), and therefore may increase your final bundle size.